 PROVIDE JPEGS OF BOARDS – MAXIMUM OF 10 JPEGS

 You must provide jpeg files of any physical work submitted for judging – whether presented on boards or as a 3D piece.
 This will be used on screen at the awards ceremony, should your work win.
 For campaigns and work submitted on boards - YOU MUST SUPPLY EACH IMAGE AS A SEPARATE JPEG FILE.
-Note: If your entry is an electronic only jpeg presentation, we will use this material for the awards and there is no need to submit additional jpegs.
-Please follow the specs provided in Section B below.
+Note: If your entry is an electronic-only jpeg presentation, we will use this material for the awards and there is no need to submit additional jpegs.
+Please follow the specs provided above.

 You can provide supporting audio files with your entry (such as radio commercials).
 You should follow the Radio preparation guidelines for all audio submissions.

 Tip No 1: The judges are looking at hundreds of entries - where necessary, provide additional information to help them to understand your entry in terms of our judging criteria: Innovation, Quality of execution, relevance to the Brand, Target Audience and Chosen Medium.